scitran/client/Technical-notes.md

 There are other ways to humanize interactions with the files in a database.
 In an earlier implementation of the database, Bob Dougherty used the [Fuse filesystem](https://en.wikipedia.org/wiki/Filesystem_in_Userspace), a particularly useful tool for writing virtual file systems.
 Historically, the method has [security issues](https://github.com/libfuse/libfuse/issues/15), and moreover we believe that search is central to our mission.
 So, we converted to the elastic search approach.

-## Installing from Matlab (alternative)

-Just a reminder for us - probably not important This is [script we once used to install from the Matlab command line](https://github.com/scitran/client/blob/master/utility/installScitran.m).